 Elena's set her hands on her hips once more.
 "Why not?"

-Caroline recognized all the hallmarks of Elena's stubborn temperament in the way her chin poked out at her, the stubborn tilt of her mouth and her leaden stance.
+All the hallmarks of Elena's stubborn temperament were obvious from the way her chin poked out at her, the stubborn tilt of her mouth and her leaden stance.
 As much as she loved her friend, all she wanted to do was get rid of her and see Bonnie.
-If she could only contact the witch from long ago, maybe she could make everything stop and save herself and Klaus.
-She could keep the witch from killing her and find out how Klaus's hybrid servant was brainwashed.
-If she had those answers she might be able to use that threat to keep him from making anymore, setting Elena free.
+If she could contact the witch from long ago, maybe she could make everything stop and save herself and Klaus.
+She could keep the witch from killing her and find out how Klaus' hybrid servant was brainwashed.
+If she had those answers, she might be able to use that threat to keep him from making anymore hybrids.
+Thereby setting Elena free.

 "I don't feel really well.
 I think I need to lay down."
 Caroline walked back towards the bedroom, making sure to stumble slightly on her feet.
 This little action had Elena running to help her.
 Guilt swam inside of her, filling her stomach and sliding into her throat, but she resolutely swallowed it back.

-"Here, just rest for a minute," Elena said, helping her into bed.
+"Here, just rest for a minute," Elena said, helping her back into the bedroom.

 "Don't call Stefan and Damon."

-"The truth is…you see the truth is…" Caroline sought a lie, one that was believable, only it was the truth that came out.
+"The truth is…you see the truth is…" Caroline sought a lie, one that was believable.
+Instead, it was the truth that came out.
 "I'm not ready to talk about any of this with them yet.
 I need a little time to process all this."